 One-day FREE Virtual Conference, Monday, April 26, 9 AM to 4:45 PM CST

-Save the Dates for the 2022 Overcoming Racism Conference:
+Click below to register for the 2022 Overcoming Racism Conference

 The Power of Truth Telling

-We plan to be in-person at Metro State University in St. Paul –
+Join us at Metro State University in St. Paul, MN

 Organized and created by the volunteers of